sportiduino/sportiduino/Doc/en/BaseStationAssembly.md

 ### Arduino IDE Setting

 In the File->Settings menu change the location of the sketch folder to `path/to/project/firmware`.
-Or copy the contents of the firmware folder to the scratches folder specified in the Arduino IDE settings.

 Next, create a description of Sportiduino board.
 Open the file `path/to/Arduino/hardware/arduino/avr/boards.txt`